 Heart Disease Data/Statistics

-Heart disease is the leading killer across most racial and ethnic minority communities in the United States, accounting for 25% of all deaths in 2008.
+Heart disease is the leading killer across most racial and ethnic minority communities in the United States, accounting for 24 percent of all deaths in 2010.

-African American men and women are 30% more likely to die from heart disease than non-Hispanic white males.
-This occurs despite the fact that 6% of African Americans have heart disease.
-Some 34% of African Americans have hypertension compared to 24% of whites, in 2009.
+African American men and women are 30 percent more likely to die from heart disease than non-Hispanic Whites.
+Some 34 percent of African Americans have hypertension compared to 24 percent of whites, in 2011.

 - African Americans are 1.4 times as likely as non-Hispanic whites to have high blood pressure.